shubicus/shubicus/README.md

 ### Hi there 👋

-The closest title would be:
+The closest title would be `Automation Engineer | Automation Developer`.
- Automation engineer.

 What I do:
- Automation of different kinds of processes such as - software testing, business tasks, everyday PC work routines, and so on.
+ - Automation of different kinds of processes such as - software testing, business tasks, everyday PC work routines, and so on.

-Qualifications
+Qualifications:
  - Domains: FinTech, Business Intelligence, Travel, E-Commerce, Telecom/Communications.
  - Languages: Java, Groovy, TypeScript, Go
  - Tools: Playwright, Selenium, Selenide, Serenity, Selenoid, Cucumber, OpenAPI, Docker, JMeter, REST-assured, SparkFramework, ELK, UiPath, AWS, K8s, etc.